will-carkner/will-carkner-com/src/content/blog/reading.md

 Overall, books have had a large impact on my life.
 Here are some of the books that have served me well:

 - [Sapiens](https://www.goodreads.com/book/show/23692271-sapiens) by Yuval Noah Harari
+  - This was such a good read.
+His style is simple to follow but he still is able to convey complex ideas.
+I would recommend this to anyone.
 - [A long walk to freedom](https://www.goodreads.com/book/show/318431.Long_Walk_to_Freedom) by Nelson Mandela
+  - A long book, but totally worth it.
+The story of Mandela's life is somehow saddening, inspiring, motivating, shocking, and interesting all at the same time.
 - [Atomic Habits](https://www.goodreads.com/book/show/40121378-atomic-habits) by James Clear
+  - This should be classified as an essential book for new humans.
+Bold prediction - my potential children will be reading this in school in place of current classics.
 - [Digital Minimalism](https://www.goodreads.com/book/show/40672036-digital-minimalism) by Cal Newport
+  - What I like about this book is that it gives actionable takeaways.
+For example, I no longer use social media apps (instead use the browser if I need to check).
+I also have my phone on complete greyscale, which just makes it much less attractive to my simple mind.
 - [The mom test](https://www.goodreads.com/book/show/52283963-the-mom-test) by Rob Fitzpatrick
+  - If you're trying to know what users think or want, this is basically a full solve.
+Such a quick read too.